-Use this customizable PeopleGoal Data Protection Policy template as an outline for your company’s employment policies.
+Use our customizable PeopleGoal Data Protection Policy template as an outline for your company’s employment policies.
 The PeopleGoal Data Protection Policy describes terms for data protection rules, which apply to American companies.
 Simply adjust the information in the brackets to suit your company’s needs.

-GDPR is designed to protect every EU citizen’s personal data.
-This company works to ensure security of data through data backup, early protection, preventative monitoring, spam filters, and employee awareness training.
+Examples of measures taken include data backup, early protection, preventative monitoring, spam filters, and employee awareness training.
 Employees are allowed to request copies of their data at any time.

 Disclaimer: The PeopleGoal Policies are general templates and should only be used as a basis for company policies.
 Please take into account all local, state, and federal laws when drafting your company’s final policies.
 This is not a legal document or a contract, and PeopleGoal will not assume any legal liability associated with the use of this document.